hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 - `hazelcast.client.autopipelining.enabled`:
 Default value is `true`.
 Turns automated pipelining feature on/off.
-If your application does only writes operations, like `IMap.set()`, you can try disabling automated pipelining to get a slightly better throughput.
+If your application does only write operations, like `IMap.set()`, you can try disabling automated pipelining to get a slightly better throughput.

 - `hazelcast.client.autopipelining.threshold.bytes`:
 Default value is `65536` bytes (64 KB).
 This is the coalescing threshold for the internal queue used by automated pipelining.